Skinz3/Nova.Compiler/Readme.md

 # What is Nova

-> Nova is an high level abstraction interpreted language written in C++.
+> Nova is a cross plateform and high level abstraction interpreted language written in C++.

   ###### Paradigms:
   + Interpreted (for now)